-COVID-19 Origins, Vaccines, and Long-Term Symptoms Top News/Talk Story for Week of May 24-28.
-The search for the origin of the coronavirus, vaccine hesitancy, and research into long-term symptoms of COVID-19 combined as the most-talked-about story on news/talk radio this week and finishing atop the Talkers TenTM.
-At #2 this week was the political battle over forming a January 6 Commission.
-Tied at #3 was race relations, police reform, anti-Semitism, and Asian hate crimes.
+Liz Cheney’s Loss, Partisan Politics and Elections Tie for Top News/Talk Story This Week.
+U.S. Rep Liz Cheney’s loss in the Wyoming primary, the partisan politics, and the primaries leading up to the November midterms combined as the most-talked-about story on news/talk radio for the week of August 15-19 and landing atop the Talkers TenTM.
+At #2 this week was the tie between FBI raid on Mar-a-Lago, Donald Trump’s legal issues, and Trump attorney Rudy Giuliani being investigated, followed by the state of the U.S. economy and the electric car incentive at #3.
 The Talkers TenTM is a weekly chart of the top stories and people discussed on news/talk radio during the week and is the result of ongoing research from TALKERS magazine.
 It is published every Friday at Talkers.com.
 See this week’s complete chart here.